looking down a long stretch of road

 As far as snacks go, some of my favorites include Chewy bars, pretzels, and fruit snacks, all of which have generic versions that can be purchased for fairly cheap.
 I also recommend picking up some gum, both because it’s delicious and because it can often serve as a pick-me-up when you’re starting to get a bit groggy on the road.
 Lastly, be sure to grab some napkins (or take a few extra from a fast food stop on the way — I won’t tell) as you’ll never know when they’ll come in handy.

 If you want even more thrifty food options during your drive, you might also consider bringing along a cooler.
 While it will take up a decent amount of your back seat space and require you to purchase ice, it does give you the potential to safely keep sandwich meats and/or other “real meal” fixings that can serve as a cost-saving (and probably healthier) alternative to fast food.
-Although my wife and I have never bothered with this step, families and other couples may find the road trip cooler to be an indispensible part of their entire experience.
+Although my wife and I have never bothered with this step, families and other couples may find the road trip cooler to be an indispensable part of their entire experience.

 On the Road

-A Room For The NightHotwire, Priceline, and Hotel Tonight apps
+A Room For The Night

 As part of your planning process, there’s a good chance you already have your hotels/motels chosen and booked.
 However, if you’re willing to take a chance, you could actually save money by waiting until the day of.
-Thanks to apps like Hotel Tonight, Priceline, Hotwire and many others, you can often score a great rate on a room by booking on the same day.
+Thanks to apps like Hotel Tonight, Priceline, Hotwire and others, you can often score a great rate on a room by booking on the same day.

 To pull this off, what I’ll typically do is start with a goal city — an area I’m confident I can reach before getting too tired and needing to stop.
 Sometimes I’ll know this city ahead of time while, in other cases, I may choose my destination around lunchtime.
 Once I determine where I want to stop, I then hit up these various apps to see what types of rooms are available.

-What’s really helpful is when the apps provide you a map of the hotels in a given area so I can choose one near the interstate.
+What’s really helpful is when the apps provide you with a map of the hotels in a given area so I can choose one near the interstate.
 However, if you want to gamble a bit more and perhaps save an even greater amount of money, Hotwire allows you to book rooms basically sight unseen in exchange for a discount.
 In this scenario, you’ll be given a general area of where the hotel is, a star rating, and some customer reviews to make your decision.
 Should you decide to book, you’ll immediately be charged and the name of your destination will be revealed.

-I’ve actully done this on numerous occasions but have also used Priceline and Expedia to select a more exact location as well.
-It really just depends on my mood and how much I can save.
-However, if you’re really good, you can sometimes compare the listings on the various apps in an attempt to pinpoint what your Hotwire selection will be before it’s actually unveiled.
+I’ve actually done this on numerous occasions but have also used Priceline and Expedia to select a more exact location as well.
+It just depends on my mood and how much I can save.
+However, if you’re really good, you can sometimes compare the listings on the various apps in an attempt to pinpoint what your Hotwire selection will be before it’s even unveiled.
 I’ve successfully done this a few times and can report it will make you feel nothing short of godlike — or at least Nostradamus-esque.

 Filling Up